frede-merkle/dabba-app/README.md

-# Merkle Lunch App Chrome Extension
+# Dentsu Aarhus Lunch Chrome Extension

 ## Introduction
 This extension was developed to solve a common problem in our office: